tangentsoft/pidp8i/HACKERS.md

 *   <b>`.`</b> - Top level, occupied only by the few files the end user of the source code needs immediately at hand on first unpacking the
-    project: the top level build system files, the top-level `README*.md` files, and licensing information.
+    project: the top level build system files, key documentation, and licensing information.
 If a given file *can* be buried deeper, it *should* be buried to reduce clutter at this most precious level of the hierarchy.

 *   <b>`.fossil-settings`</b> - Versioned settings for the Fossil build
-    system.
+    system which Fossil applies as defaults everywhere you check out a Fossil version.
+Settings made here are intended to be correct for all users of the system; think of these not as expressing defaults but as expressing *policy*.
+It is possible to override these settings, but we do not make settings here if we expect that some users may quibble with our choices here.

+    Any setting whose value may vary between users of the Fossil repository should be done locally with a `fossil set` command.

     Say `fossil help set` at the command line for more on this.
-    Such settings are intended to be correct for all users of the system; rather than expressing defaults, they express *policy*.

-    Any setting whose value may vary between users of the Fossil repository should be done locally with a `fossil set` command.

 *   <b>`autosetup`</b> - The bulk of the [Autosetup build system][asbs].
     These are generic files, not modified by the project itself.
 We occasionally run `tools/autosetup-update` to merge in upstream changes.

-*   <b>`bin`</b> - Programs run both in development and after installation.
-Some files here are created directly by the project's developers, while others are outputs of the build system.
+*   <b>`bin`</b> - Programs installed to `$prefix/bin`, which may also
+    be run during development, if only to test changes to those programs.
+Some scripts stored here are written in place by the project's developers, while other files in this directory are outputs of the build system.

     The content of this directory is copied to `$prefix/bin` at installation time, which is added to the user's `PATH` by the installer.

 *   <b>`boot`</b> - SIMH initialization scripts.
-The `*.script.in` files
+The `*.script.in`
-    are written by the project developers but have build-time values substituted in by the `configure` script to produce a `*.script` version.
-Some of the remaining `*.script` files are hand-written and as such are checked into Fossil directly.
-The remainder are outputs of `tools/mkbootscript`, which produces them from `palbart` assembly listings.
+    files are written by the project developers but have local configuration values substituted in by the `configure` script to produce a `*.script` version.
+Scripts which need no config-time values substituted in are checked in directly as `*.script`.
+The `*.script` files in this directory which do not fall into either of those categories are outputs of `tools/mkbootscript`, which produces them from `palbart` assembly listings.

-    All of these `*.script` files are installed to `$prefix/share/boot` regardless of their origin.
+    All of these `*.script` files are copied to `$prefix/share/boot` by `make mediainstall` which runs automatically from `make install` when we detect that the binary media and SIMH boot scripts have never been installed at this site before.
+On subsequent installs, The user choosed whether to run `make mediainstall` by hand to overwrite all of this.

 *   <b>`doc`</b> - Documentation files not immediately important enough
-    to a new user of the software that they do not have to be at the top level of the project tree.
+    to a new user of the software that they must be at the top level of the project tree.

-    Fossil allows us to treat the contents of `doc` much like the wiki, so how do we decide whether to put a given document into `doc` or the wiki?
-The rule is simple: is the document's history tied to the history of the PiDP-8/I project itself?
-If so, it goes in `doc`, else it goes in the wiki.
-When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation; such files go into `doc`.
+    Fossil's [embedded documentation][edoc] feature allows us to present the contents of `doc` to web site users all but indistinguishably from a wiki page.
+Why are there two different ways to achieve the same end, and how do we decide which mechanism to use?

+    The rule is simple: is a given document's change history is tied to the history of the PiDP-8/I project itself, it goes in `doc`, else it goes in the wiki.
+When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation, which is what happens to files in `doc` but not to the wiki documents.
+The wiki always presents the most current version, no matter what version you have locally checked out.
-    Documents which are independent of the PiDP-8/I project history go into the wiki.

-    (The wiki does also have history, but rolling back to a prior version of the PiDP-8/I repository and then saying `fossil ui` will show you the current version of the wiki documents, not the versions as they existed at the time of the historical checkin you rolled back to.)
+    (Fossil's wiki feature behaves much like Wikipedia: it keeps change history for wiki documents, but it always presents the most recent version unless you manually go poking around in the history to pull up old versions.
+If you check out a historical version of the software and then say `fossil ui` within that checkout directory, the resulting web view still shows the most recent locally-available version of each wiki document, not versions of the wiki documents contemporaneous with the historical version of the Fossil tree you have checked out.)

     The `doc/graphics` subdirectory holds JPEGs and SVGs displayed inline within wiki articles.